iftheshoefritz/solargraph-rails/README.md

 ###  Install `solargraph` v0.40+ and `solargraph_rails` locally

-SG v0.40 and solargraph_rails are unreleased at time of writing.
-You'll need to install both locally:

-1. Clone solargraph and update version.rb to 0.40.0
-2. Run `gem build` in the root of your clone to create `solargraph-0.40.0.gem`
-3. Clone solargraph_rails
-4. Run `gem build` in the root of your clone to create `solargraph_rails-0.1.1.gem`
-5. From the root of your Rails app, install solargraph locally: `gem install --local /path/to/solargraph-0.40.0.gem`
-6. From the root of your Rails app, install solargraph_rails locally: `gem install --local /path/to/solargraph_rails-0.1.1.gem`

-###  Install gems outside of bundler
-This is the path described above. typically gems like these are not installed via the Gemfile, because most projects have more than one contributor and other contributors might have different setups for their editors in mind.
+Typically gems like these are not installed via the Gemfile, because most projects have more than one contributor and other contributors might have different setups for their editors in mind.
 Instead you need to use `gem install`.

+`gem install solargraph-rails --pre`

 ####  Alternative: using bundler
-If you do want to use bundler, add `gem "solargraph", path: "/path/to/my_solargraph"` and `gem "solargraph_rails", path: "/path/to/my_solargraph_rails"` instead of steps 5 & 6 above.
+If you do want to use bundler, add `gem 'solargraph-rails', '0.2.0.pre'`

-### Add `solargraph_rails` to your `.solargraph.yml`
+### Add `solargraph-rails` to your `.solargraph.yml`

 ```
 plugins:
-  - solargraph_rails
+  - solargraph-rails
 ```

 ### Add annotate